portellam/vfio-script/README.md

 ```

 #### 5.2.
 Executable
-- From anywhere, execute: `vfio-setup`
+- From anywhere, execute: `vfio-script`

 ```
   -h, --help                Print this help and exit.